Learn what features to assess when your IAM platform changes ownership.

 - Support for custom actions during the exchange of credentials as well as before, during, and after user registration.

 Your IAM platform should support multiple deployment options to best suit the customer's needs.
-You may require a public or private Software-as-a-Service (SaaS) deployment, or may require deployment on-premises.
+You may require a public or private Software-as-a-Service (SaaS) deployment controlled by the IAM platform, or may require a private deployment in your cloud.
 When assessing an IAM platform, you should ensure that the solution provides not only the option you currently require, but others that may become necessary to your business in the future.

 SAP and Gigya have an acquisition agreement in place.
 At the time of writing, there is no announced integration strategy for Gigya customers to review and consider.
 Hopefully additional clarity around the future of Gigya's product and customers is coming in the near future.
 Depending on what SAP plans for Gigya's IAM platform, it may be prudent to consider all possibilities, including potential opportunities with other IAM offerings.